praveek/launch.en/help/launch-reference/server-side-information/server-side-overview.md

 ## Improved performance

 In an increasingly competitive environment, businesses must prioritize performance to maintain and expand market share.
-Launch Server Side improves website and app performance across mobile, IoT, and OTT devices.
+Platform Launch Server Side improves website and app performance across mobile, IoT, and OTT devices.
 Website conversion rates can increase due to faster load times, mobile apps don't drain batteries as quickly, and OTT apps feel as responsive as those same apps running on mobile devices.
 As performance increases, it's also common for conversion rates to increase.

 ## Better data governance

 As the technology stack grows and data is sent to more and more destinations, the challenge to control what data is sent where becomes more difficult.
 The normalization of regulations like GDPR and CCPA force companies to exert more control over a data problem that’s increasingly becoming harder.

-Launch Server Side helps marketing teams grow their business while controlling data.
+Platform Launch Server Side helps marketing teams grow their business while controlling data.
 It decreases the number of client-side technologies that marketers need to use to reach their target market and send data to non-Adobe destinations.
 This makes it easier for implementation teams to manage the data flowing from the client to various destinations.

-## Differences between Launch Server Side and Launch Client Side
+## Differences between Platform Launch Server Side and Platform Launch Client Side

-It is important to note the following differences between [!DNL Experience Platform Launch] Server Side and Client Side:
+It is important to note the following differences between [!DNL Platform Launch] Server Side and [!DNL Platform Launch] Client Side:

 * Data element tokenization